TobKed/django_on_gcp/README.md

 ## TODO

- - [ ] migration with superadmin creation
+ - [ ] command with superadmin creation
- - [ ] autogenerate cloud run service account based on the service name, fewer envs, simpler !
+ - [ ] add secrets to the graphs
+ - [ ] extend services descriptions
+ - [ ] command to import exising App Engine app into Terraform state